DavidJowett/chip8-emulator/README.md

 The unit tests for the Chip-8 core implementation are located in the `test/chip8_test.c` file along with additional units tests for other components.
 These tests are written using the [Check](https://libcheck.github.io/check/) C unit testing frame work.
 The goals of Chip-* core unit tests is to test the core functionality of the Chip-8 VM, by verify each instruction behaves as expected along verifying higher level functionality such as timers, drawing to the display, and program executions works as expected.

 ## Current Status
 The implementation of the emulator core is complete.
-The display and input component is a work in progress.
-All functionality and unit tests are passing.
+The display output, and keyboarad input are functioning correctly.

 ## Todo
-1. OpenGL graphics
+1. Key maps
- * Finish implementation
+2: Instruction rate limiting
- * Send key press events to the emulator core
+ * Set a fixxed max rate of instructions per a second
-2. Sound timer
+3. Sound timer
  * Make a sound when delay timer is not 0